codesapienbe/jobops/src/jobops_clipper/README.md

    - Send job data + resume to Groq API (or Ollama fallback)
    - Generate a comprehensive application tracking report
    - Display the filled report in the markdown editor

+### Export to Linear

+1. Configure Linear API key and team ID in settings (⚙️ button)
+2. Click the 📤 "Export to Linear" button
+3. The extension will:
+   - Create a main task for the job application
+   - Generate 16 subtasks for each application section
+   - Include all job data and tracking information
+   - Automatically open the created task in Linear

 ## Database Overview